kevinhenry/reading-notes/class-14a.md

 [CSS Transforms Article](https://learn.shayhowe.com/advanced-html-css/css-transforms/)

-## Transform Syntax - the transform property followed by the value.
+## Transform Syntax
+The transform property followed by the value.
 Specifies the transform type followed by a specific amount inside parentheses

 ```
 div {